skmp/reicast-emulator/README.md

-Beetle DC
+Flycast
 ===========
-Beetle DC is a multi-platform Sega Dreamcast emulator.
+Flycast is a multi-platform Sega Dreamcast emulator.

 Disclaimer
 ==========